How to enter your opening balances

-- money your customers owed you (your accountant might call this ‘trade debtors’)
+- money your customers owe you

-- money you owed to your suppliers (your accountant might call this ‘trade creditors’)
+- money you owe to your suppliers

 - the balance(s) on your bank account(s)